 Harri Junttila is a Finnish technology and innovation journalist currently living in Nairobi, Kenya.
 Before journalism he worked as a chef, and wrote fiction in his free time as a hobby.
 He recently became a freelance agriculture journalist for Daily Nation, East Africas biggest daily.
 And remarkably in English, not his native Finnish, which makes him ridiculously proud.

 Adam Kluger lives in New York City.
 He attended the same high school as Jack Kerouac, and is now one of the leaders of New York's growing Anti-Art movement.
 He draws inspiration from diverse sources: Bukowski, Fante, Hemingway and Melville, as well as artists Dubuffet, Warhol, Ross, Payson, and Picasso.
 Adam has had over 50 short stories published, including his recent Desperate Times – Short Stories.

 Natalia Krasovskaya was born in Moscow and worked in casino industry for 20 years, mostly in Africa and Asia.
 She now lives in Paris with her wonderful husband.
 Writing is a relatively new hobby for her; she likes the sweet agony it brings.

-Mickey Kulp is a writer and father of two mostly grown children who have survived his shenanigans through smarts they inherited from their mother.
+Mickey Kulp, from Atlanta, Georgia, is a writer and father of two mostly grown children who have survived his shenanigans through smarts they inherited from their mother.
 His nonfiction articles, fictional stories, and poems have appeared in consumer magazines, newspapers, and literary journals.
 You can find out more about Mickey at his own website.